Electroconductive carbon black

 Carbon black can be characterized as a substance with over 97% amorphous carbon content.
 It is used extensively in many areas of industrial chemistry.
 It is often used in the plastic and rubber manufacturing industries, where it improves electrical conductivity and electromagnetic or thermo-conductive characteristics of plastic materials and rubbers.
 By virtue of its pigmentation capabilities, it is also used for the production of special printing inks, paints and varnishes.
-Thanks to its advanced porous structure, it is also used as a catalyst carrier, and its notable sorption attributes are utilized for, in example, catching gaseous pollutants at waste incinerator plants.
+Thanks to its advanced porous structure, it is also used as a catalyst carrier, and its notable sorption attributes are used for, in example, catching gaseous pollutants at waste incinerator plants.

 Carbon black predominantly includes a conductive type of carbon, which combines an extremely high specific surface and extensively developed structure – microporosity.
 At the same time, it consists of primary carbon particles and boasts a high degree of aggregation.
 Carbon black's grouping facilitates the formation of a conductive structure in plastics, rubbers and other composites.
 These characteristics predetermine electroconductive carbon black's primary area of application, i.e. electrical conductivity modification of nearly all types of plastic materials by adding a relatively low volume of carbon black.
-Such modifications can be utilized for numerous purposes, from establishing antistatic properties to adjusting polymer conductivity.
+Such modifications can be used for numerous purposes, from establishing antistatic properties to adjusting polymer conductivity.
 Another valuable property of electroconductive carbon black is its excellent ability to absorb UV radiation on the visible spectrum, i.e. as a UV stabilizer for plastic materials, pigment in printer inks, paints and varnishes, or for coloring plastics, rubbers and sealants.

 Production

 Carbon black begins as a byproduct of what is referred to as partial oxidation, a process during which crude oil residues, such as vacuum residues from crude oil distillation or residues from the thermic cracking process, split due to the effects of the mixture of oxygen and water steam under high temperatures around 1,300 °C.

 Partial oxidation of various raw materials always creates a gaseous mixture containing CO, CO2, H2O, H2, CH4 and H2S and COS formed from sulfurous compounds.
 Carbon black is formed as an undesired byproduct.
 The amount of carbon black grows as the injection's molecular weight increases.
 Methane gasification produces approx. 0.02% mass, crude oil residue gasification approx. 1-3% mass.

 During the respective process, carbon black is captured into water through the method of scrubbing, thus creating carbon black water.
 The generated carbon black water with 7–15 g/L of carbon black is further processed at the production facility into several types of carbonaceous substrates.
 The main production principle lies in isolating carbon from the water using granulation petrol, where intensive homogenization causes the carbon to transform from its aqueous to an organic phase, i.e. transformation of the water-carbon suspension to petrol-carbon suspension in the form of carbonaceous granules.
 The carbonaceous granules are subsequently processed into a finished product – carbonaceous substrate.
-The two mediums’ proportionality primarily depends on carbon content and physical and chemical properties of the carbon black water and granulation petrol.
+The two mediums' proportionality primarily depends on carbon content and physical and chemical properties of the carbon black water and granulation petrol.